EliahKagan/algorithms-suggestions/theory-notes.md

-### Call stacks are sometimes implemented as special cases of singly-linked lists.
+### Call stacks are often implemented as special cases of singly-linked lists.

 In such an implementation, each stack frame holds: